Start of Week 4

 The Waiting room team began digging deeper into the solutions that we came up with on Friday.
 After a bit more research and a few iterations, we started some computer modelling and physical prototypes.

-The Website team tested iterations of hierarchy that could work better and discussed the compromise on balancing well between hiding away options on the main landing page for simpler and quicker reading.
+The Website team tested iterations of hierarchy that could work better and discussed how to hide away some options on the main home page for simpler and quicker reading without losing important information.
 We have prototyped a user centred log-in system for navigation.

 The Test instructions team explored the semantics of the test contents, playing with form, colour and texture to try to redesign the items to tell their own narrative and become more intuitive in comparison with the previous solutions.